jermeewinn/Hexagon-Render-Test/README.md

 ## Future Development
 - Figure out a way to add pictures, text, clickable text, etc. to individual Hexagons.
 - Figure out a way to enable clicking of a hexagon to correlate to a text shown in the next object.

+## Author
+This application was created by [Jeremy Huynh](https://www.linkedin.com/in/jeremy-huynh/).
+For inquries, please reach out at jeahuynh18@gmail.com.